EngineHub/WorldGourd/README.md

     <img src="worldgourd-logo.svg" alt="WorldGourd" width="400" />
 </h1>

-WorldGourd lets you protect your pumpkins from everything.
+WorldGourd lets you protect your pumpkins and other gourds from everything.

-* Block players breaking or carving pumpkins
+* Block players breaking gourds or carving pumpkins
-* Block creeper and wither pumpkin damage, etc.
+* Block creeper and wither gourd damage, etc.
-* Disable fire spread, lava fire spread, from damaging pumpkins.
+* Disable fire spread, lava fire spread, from damaging gourds.
-* Protect your pumpkins from various 'exploits'
+* Protect your gourds from various 'exploits'
-* Prevent WorldEdit from removing pumpkins
+* Prevent WorldEdit from removing gourds

 WorldGourd is open source and is available under the GNU General Public License v3.

 A Bukkit server implementation (such as [Paper](https://papermc.io)) and the [WorldEdit plugin](https://dev.bukkit.org/projects/worldedit) are required to use WorldGourd.

 Compiling
 ---------